kuldeeproyal-dev/Word-Frequency-Visualizer/README.md

 # Word-Frequency-Visualizer
-Here's a sample `README.md` for a **Word Frequency Visualizer** project.
-This assumes the tool analyzes a text (or multiple texts), computes word frequencies, and visualizes the results (e.g. with a bar chart, word cloud, etc.).

-You can modify the sections as needed based on your specific implementation.

----

-# 📊 Word Frequency Visualizer

 A simple and interactive tool to analyze and visualize word frequencies from text input.
 Supports text files, copy-paste input, and real-time visualizations like bar charts and word clouds.

 ## 🚀 Features